 Still, Another One

 Still standing.
 The phrase carries weight in precarious times.
-It is what we say after the crisis has passed, or while the crisis continues, or when we recognize that crisis has become the ongoing condition rather than the exception.
-Still standing is not victory; it is continuation.
-It claims only to remain—and in remaining, to keep open whatever might come next.
+It is what might be said after a crisis has passed, while it continues, or when crisis has become the condition rather than the exception.
+It is not victory.
+It is continuation.

 Domestic Scale

 These paintings are small.
-They tend toward domestic scale—the size of something you might hang in a hallway, above a desk, in a bedroom where you sleep and wake and sleep again.
+They tend toward domestic scale: the size of something that might hang in a hallway, above a desk, or in a bedroom where one sleeps and wakes and sleeps again.
 This is not incidental.

-The history of figure painting includes a long tradition of the monumental: the grand history painting, the heroic scale that demands institutional walls.
+The history of figure painting includes a long tradition of the monumental: grand history painting, heroic scale, institutional walls.
 Those paintings address publics.
 They make declarations.
 They require distance.

 These figures ask for something different.
 Their scale invites proximity.
-The encounter is intimate rather than declamatory.
+The encounter is intimate rather than declarative.
 The figure does not address a crowd.
 It accompanies a person.

-A monumental figure still standing becomes a monument to resilience—heroic, inspirational, available for institutional capture.
+A monumental figure still standing risks becoming a monument to resilience: heroic, inspirational, easily absorbed into public rhetoric.
 A small figure still standing is something else.
 It is a companion.
-It is something you live with, pass by daily, glance at while making coffee or lying in bed unable to sleep.
-Its persistence becomes woven into the texture of ordinary life rather than elevated above it.
+It is something lived with, passed by daily, glimpsed while making coffee, working late, or lying awake.

-Precarity is lived domestically.
-It is felt in the rooms where rent is calculated, where the news plays in the background, where sleep comes or does not come.
-The paintings scaled for these rooms do not offer escape from precarity; they offer companionship within it.
+Precarity is often lived domestically.
+It is felt in the rooms where rent is calculated, where news plays in the background, where sleep comes or does not.
+Scaled for such rooms, these paintings do not offer escape from uncertainty.
+They offer companionship within it.

 Holding Open